seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **BENVOLIO**
 See, where he comes: so please you, step aside;
-I’ll know his grievance, or be much denied.
+I'll know his grievance, or be much denied.

 **MONTAGUE**
 I would thou wert so happy by thy stay,
 To hear true shrift.
-Come, madam, let’s away.
+Come, madam, let's away.

 *Exeunt MONTAGUE and LADY MONTAGUE*